erobwen/liquefy/cascade.reactive/docs/plan-flagged-scheduling.md

 Status: **implemented.** `src/test/flagged-repeaters.js`,
 `writing-reuse-guard.js`, `writing-reuse-optimization.js`,
+`migrate-overtaken-observers.js`, `multi-pipeline-isolation.js`,
-`migrate-overtaken-observers.js`, and `multi-pipeline-isolation.js` cover
+`flush.js`, `access-initial-values.js`, and `enumeration-timeline.js` cover
-the mechanisms below; the full suite (68 tests in cascade.reactive, plus 5 in cascade.component and 18 in cascade.DOM) passes, and the demo app's own real-browser behavior was re-verified against this design (see "Status" at the end).
+the mechanisms below; the full suite (73 tests in cascade.reactive, plus 5 in cascade.component and 18 in cascade.DOM) passes, and the demo app's own real-browser behavior was re-verified against this design (see "Status" at the end).

+This now covers three layers, built in this order: the pipeline scheduler itself (migration, flagging, `workStatus`, pipelines/wavefronts/parking);
+`flush()`, letting the application deliberately retreat a wave instead of parking; and `accessInitialValues()` plus a fix to enumeration's own dependency tracking, both about *reaching backward through position* rather than through scheduling.

 This doc picks up where `docs/plan-partial-repeaters.md` leaves off.
 That doc's own "Open question carried over: same-time writers" section is